MarianaRosaluz/BankTransfer/README.md

 # Bank Transfer API

-This project is the creation of an API that transfers values ​​between two accounts
+This project aims to provide an API that transfers values ​​between two accounts

 The queries to make the financial transactions and the balance query must be done using a pending account API by the contracting institution of this project
 <div align="center">